sperrgebiet/FS19_VehicleExplorer/README.md

   * Show/hide implements in the list
   * Show/hide store images
   * Show/hide infobox
+  * Move infobox up/down
+  * Show/hide a background for the infobox/store image
   * Change text size
+  * Change text alignment
   * Change list background transparency
   * Enable/disable saving of the additional vehicle status (motor, turnedOn, lights)
   * Show/hide keybindings in the game F1 help menu (needs a game restart to take affect)
+  * Clean vehicle & implements on a repair

 ### Known issues
 * Although you can change all the keyboard bindings, the mouse actions are hardcoded for now